Ransh123/Ransh123/README.md

 Open for work in projects involving radiology interfaces and am ready to learn machine learning if needed.
 My current skills include, but are not limited to:

-General physician, with all that applies.
+General physician, with all that apply.

 programming skills: